dalalstreet-ai/news-sentiment-js/README.md

 - `platformToken` (required): A string that represents the platform token for the user.

 - `stockName` (optional): A string that represents the name of the stock.

-- `exchangeName` (optional): A list of strings that represents the name of the stock exchange.

 - `newsSources` (optional): A list of strings that represents the name of the news sources.